- Curious about changes to Kitsap Transit bus stops? Check the Kitsap Transit Rider Alerts web page.

 Improving this intersection?

 In the 2012 Washington State Transportation Budget, the Legislature included a proviso (pdf 159 kb) directing the Washington State Department of Transportation (WSDOT) to identify and design a solution that will alleviate congestion at the SR 305 Suquamish Way intersection located in Kitsap County.
-Note: Construction funding for this project has yet to be identified.

 The End Result